Marine initiatives planned for April 2024 – April 2026

 Description

-The proposed regulatory change would merge the existing Navigable Waters Works Regulations (C.R.C., c.
+The proposed regulations would merge the existing Navigable Waters Works Regulations (C.R.C., c.
 1232) and the Navigable Waters Bridges Regulations (C.R.C., c.
 1231) into one regulation.
-The proposed changes would also modernize the requirements set out for various types of works built or placed in Canada’s navigable waters.
+The proposed regulations would also modernize the requirements set out for various types of works built or placed in Canada’s navigable waters.

 Potential impacts on Canadians, including businesses

-The proposed changes would apply to owners of works on navigable waters.
+The proposed regulations would apply to owners of works on navigable waters.
 Those potentially impacted include:

 • Indigenous communities;